epalzeolithe/chuangmi-720p-hack/README.md

 ## Help debugging

 Please debug any issues appearing while using the hack and file a pull request to get things fixed in this repo.

-As I'm losing too much time on solving issues that are in the wiki, I've decided to close all issues and start working with a feature tracking tool.
+As I'm losing way too much time on solving configuration issues that are documented in the wiki, I've decided to close all issues and started working with a feature tracking tool.

+This does not mean I'm not open to new features and pull requests.
+Feel welcome to fix and add!

 ## Features